- Advertising -

 Mucking out my next wardrobe is imminent and it will be wonderfully liberating to become a little lighter again and, above all, to get the big favorites in my wardrobe to hand much faster.
 Get involved, become more aware of your clothing consumption and show us your creative ones #sorgekindoutfits!

-This outfit was created in cooperation with Medi.
+This article was created in cooperation with Medi.

 Pictures: Michaela Kern